 Each year, our national team chooses a relevant theme around which all of the competitions for the year are based.
 Read about the theme for this year below, and explore previous years' themes using the button at the bottom of the page.

-We encourage you to creatively explore these concepts and more in online and in-person Regional and National competitions and workshops during MIST 2022.
+We encourage you to creatively explore these concepts and more in Regional and National competitions and workshops during MIST 2023.
 Remember that unique projects displaying creativity and insight will be judged most favorably.